-A vibrant center of the Minoan culture, everything changed in around 1600 BC when a cataclysmic volcanic eruption destroyed much of the island, sinking its middle part into a deeply submerged caldera.
+A vibrant enclave of the Minoan culture, everything changed around 1600 BC when a cataclysmic volcanic eruption destroyed much of the island, sinking its middle part into a deeply submerged caldera.

 It’s this caldera, and the ring-shaped archipelago that surrounds it, that now dominates Santorini’s geology and brings in onlookers from all over the world.